 The flower petals of the calendula plant (Calendula officinalis), or pot marigold, have been used for medicinal purposes since at least the 12th century.
 Calendula is native to Mediterranean countries but is now grown as an ornamental plant throughout the world.
 However, it is not the same as the annual marigold plant that is often grown in gardens.

 Calendula has high amounts of flavonoids, plant-based antioxidants that protect cells from being damaged by unstable molecules called free radicals.
 Calendula appears to fight inflammation, viruses, and bacteria.

 Traditionally, calendula has been used to treat stomach upset and ulcers, as well as relieve menstrual cramps, but there is no scientific evidence that calendula works for these problems.
-Today, calendula is often used topically, meaning it’s applied to the skin.
+Today, calendula is often used topically, meaning it is applied to the skin.

 Calendula has been shown to help wounds heal faster, possibly by increasing blood flow and oxygen to the affected area, which helps the body grow new tissue.
 It is also used to improve skin hydration and firmness.
 The dried petals of the calendula plant are used in tinctures, ointments, and washes to treat burns, bruises, and cuts, as well as the minor infections they cause.
-Calendula also has been shown to help prevent dermatitis or skin inflammation in breast cancer patients during radiation therapy.
+Calendula also has been shown to help prevent dermatitis or skin inflammation in people with breast cancer during radiation therapy.

 Calendula is an annual plant that thrives in almost any soil but can typically be found in Europe, Western Asia, and the United States.
 It belongs to the same family as daisies, chrysanthemums, and ragweed.
 Its branching stems grow to a height of 30 to 60 cm, and it blooms from early spring until frost.
 The orange-yellow petals of the flowers are used for medicine.

 The dried petals of the calendula plant are used for medicinal purposes.